 It's a Good Idea and It's the Law

-Turtles - Endangered Hawksbill sea turtles nest and threatened Green sea turtles rest on park beaches.
-Do not camp in areas posted as turtle nesting areas at `Apua, Halape, and other beaches.
+Turtles - Endangered Hawksbill sea turtles nest and threatened green sea turtles rest on park beaches.
+Do not camp in areas posted as turtle nesting areas at `Āpua, Halapē, and other beaches.
 Federal and state laws protect all sea turtles from harm.

 Archeology - Respect and help protect Hawaiian archeological sites.
 Do not climb on or alter any rock structures, such as walls, house platforms, pits, and mounds.
 Avoid walking on or making rubbings of petroglyphs.

 Swimming - There are very few sheltered swimming sites along the coast.
 Rough seas, high surf and strong, unpredictable currents are typical of the park's coastline.
 Avoid entering the open ocean.
 Help protect the rare plants and animals that live in tidepools and brackish ponds - rinse off all soap and sunscreen before entering them.

-Pets and Stock Use - Dogs and other pets are not allowed on park trails or in wilderness areas.
+Pets and Stock Use - Dogs (except service animals) and other pets are not allowed on park trails or in wilderness areas.
 Horses, donkeys, and mules are allowed in the backcountry with a valid backcountry permit (limit of 6 animals per site).
 Tether livestock at least 100 feet from campsites in an area that presents no hazard or sanitation problems to other campers.
 Hikers encountering horse parties should quietly step off the trail and allow the animals to pass.

 Let us know about trail, cabin, or campsite conditions.
 Did you notice anything damaged or dangerous conditions that rangers should be aware of?
 File a Trip Report